-With AUTO, the limits are set automatically according to the most recently used measurement values.
+With AUTO, the limits are set automatically based on the most recently used measurement values.

 When asked if the measurement values are to be set automatically, press NO or YES and then STORE if the setting is to be retained.